mattkentz/frontend-test-gyg/README.md

 	* Customer name and activity are added to the header including a dynamic message to join them together
 	* Activity image is added as background for header
 * Map
-	* Added map using the Google Map API
+	* Added map using the Google Maps API
 	* On customer retrieval marker is added to the map to show customer location
 * Nearby POI
-	* Nearby points of interest are retrieved using the Google Map / Places API
+	* Nearby points of interest are retrieved using the Google Maps / Places API
 	* Since user cannot interact, list of POIs is scrolled automatically
 	* Last updated time